Breast Reduction Kirkland

 Liposuction is used as a means of contouring the tissue around the breasts.
 It can sometimes be used alone to reduce breast size.
 One advantage is that it leaves little-to-no scarring.
 However, because liposuction removes only fatty tissue, patients must have more fatty than glandular tissue in their breasts for this to be effective.

 Liposuction is also often used on men whose breasts are enlarged.

 Reduction Mammaplasty Recovery

 After reduction mammaplasty, patients typically experience soreness, swelling and bruising for several days.
-Bandages are removed after 2 days, and replaced with a surgical bra.
-Physical activity should be limited for 1 to 2 weeks, while exercise and other strenuous activity should be avoided for at least 4 weeks.
-Stitches are removed after 2 to 3 weeks, at which point most patients return to work and other regular activities.
+An ACE wrap and initial bandages are removed after 2 days and replaced with a sports bra.
+Stitches dissolve on their own and do not need to be removed.
+Physical activity should be limited for 1 to 2 weeks, while exercise and other strenuous activity should be avoided for at least 4 to 5 weeks.
+Most patients resume driving and return to work within 5-7 days.